rad-generalization/rad-generalization.github.io/README.md

-Website for RT-H: Action Hierarchies Using Language
+The website for RT-H: Action Hierarchies Using Language